imashi368/CampusSwap/README.md

 ---

 ## Docker Deployment
 This project is containerized for consistent deployment.
-You can access the Docker Hub repository here:
+You can access the Docker Hub repository here:(https://hub.docker.com/repositories/i0703721005)

+---
+## Troubleshooting / Known Issues
+**Database Connection:**
+The application is successfully containerized and runs as expected.
+The `Connection refused` error observed in the logs is due to network restrictions on the local environment preventing access to the cloud-hosted MongoDB Atlas instance.
+This does not indicate any issues with the application code or the Dockerization process.